volur-ai/python-volur-sdk/docs/examples/upload-materials-data-from-a-csv-with-header.md

 # Configure CSV source for Materials

-This example will guide you through the process of configuring a CSV source for materials using Volur AI SDK.
+This example will guide you through the process of configuring a CSV source for materials using Völur SDK.

 ## What are sources?

-A source is a way to prepare your data to upload it to the Volur AI platform.
+A source is a way to prepare your data to upload it to the Völur.

 Available sources can be found in [`volur.sdk.v1alpha2.sources`][volur.sdk.v1alpha2.sources].
 For this specific